E-man, man of Goshen, Mr Tetris

 However, there is another reason I regret homeschooling; it made it so much easier for bitterness and rebellion toward my parents to grow and for me to move out entirely.
 While I now know many things through my experience away from my parents, I do regret making that mistake.
 I have since reconciled with them and we have one of the closest relationships I could have ever hoped for!

 Due to the Holy Spirit’s work in my heart, I was able to realize that God wanted healing for my relationship with Him and my parents, so after about 6 months away, I moved back into my parents’ and submitted myself to their instruction for about another year.
-During that time, God led me to Grace College, where I have been training in the Intercultural Studies program.
+During that time, God led me to Grace College, where I graduated in the Intercultural Studies program with s minor in History.

 Also during the last few years, God led a wonderful man into my life: my husband Emmanuel (whom we call E-man).
 We met at a Bible study and have been growing closer together ever since.
 I recognized E-man’s godly spirit very quickly and he was able to convince me to give him a shot.
 After all the bad examples of men in my life, God was gracious enough to give me my husband, whom I believe is a great example of Christ’s love and compassion in my life.